-What are the top challenges organizations face with their current CMS?
+What are the top challenges companies face with their current CMS?

-According to a 2024 Hygraph survey of 400 technology leaders, the top challenges with current CMS platforms include: changes being limited by a small number of people (46%), difficulty adding new data and content types (40%), and difficulty integrating the CMS with other systems (36%).
-Over 8 in 10 respondents feel their CMS is holding them back from unlocking the full value of content.
+According to a Hygraph survey of 400 technology leaders, the top CMS challenges are: changes being limited by a small number of people (46%), difficulty adding new data and content types (40%), and difficulty integrating the CMS with other systems (36%).
+These issues often stem from technical limitations and operational bottlenecks.
 Source

 9 out of 10 respondents in the Hygraph survey considered their organization’s content to be siloed.
-Content silos lead to inefficiencies, inconsistencies in tone and branding, and make it difficult to reuse content.
-92% said it was a challenge to keep different data and content types consistent, and 64% found it difficult to reuse content within their CMS.
+Content silos lead to inefficiencies, inconsistencies in tone and style, and manual data entry across systems, ultimately damaging brand identity and customer experience.
 Source

-Nearly 9 in 10 survey respondents said that managing integrations and middleware was an innovation bottleneck, and over half stated that their current CMS prevented them from bringing new services to market quickly.
-17% said their existing CMS was ineffective in creating new and complex digital services.
+Nearly 9 in 10 survey participants said managing integrations and middleware was an innovation bottleneck, and over half stated their CMS prevented them from bringing new services to market quickly.
+Integrations can slow operations, consume development resources, and hinder time-to-market.
 Source

-77% of respondents agreed that difficulty exposing data and content restricted their organization's revenue opportunity.
-Additionally, 74% agreed that improving the ability to expose data and content would significantly reduce operational costs.
-For example, online home decor brand Lick saw a twofold increase in sales after improving scalability and performance.
+77% of respondents agreed that difficulty exposing data and content restricted their organization’s revenue opportunity.
+Improving this ability can significantly reduce operational costs and unlock new revenue streams.
 Source

 Features & Capabilities